MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-wpf.md

 ::: moniker-end

-## Design the user interface (UI)
+## Design the user interface

 If the designer isn't open, select `MainWindow.xaml` and select **Shift**+**F7** to open the designer.

-We add three types of controls to this application: a <xref:System.Windows.Controls.TextBlock> control, two <xref:System.Windows.Controls.RadioButton> controls, and a <xref:System.Windows.Controls.Button> control.
+In this tutorial, you add three types of controls to this application: a <xref:System.Windows.Controls.TextBlock> control, two <xref:System.Windows.Controls.RadioButton> controls, and a <xref:System.Windows.Controls.Button> control.

 ### Add a TextBlock control

+Follow these steps to add a TextBlock.

 ::: moniker range="<=vs-2019"